Choose the Right District Wireless Network for Your Device

 KPBSD-Internal (should connect automatically; if it does not, see Get a Windows PC Back Onto District Wireless)

-(Note: Connections student Windows laptops are treated as personal devices.)
+(Note: Connections student Windows laptops are treated as personal wireless devices, see final row in this table.)

 The KPBSD-ManagedDevices, KPBSD-PersonalDevices, and KPBSD-Guest networks may also be available, but you should "forget" those networks and allow the normal automatic connection to KPBSD-Internal.